recommend-games/blog/content/posts/sdj_designers/index.md

 - 0 different designers won the main award

+### Longlist

+- 9 designers appear in all 3 categories
+- 69 designers appear in at least 2 categories
+- 567 designers appear in at least 1 category

+### Shortlist

+- 4 designers appear in all 3 categories
+- 23 designers appear in at least 2 categories
+- 233 designers appear in at least 1 category

+### Winner (incl special award)

+- 9 designers appear in at least 2 categories
+- 128 designers appear in at least 1 category

+### Winner (main award)

+- 8 designers appear in at least 2 categories
+- 95 designers appear in at least 1 category

 ## Other questions

+- How many games on the respective lists?
 - How many different designers have won/nom/rec SdJ/KedJ/KidJ/any?
 - How many designers have won/nom/rec with more than one game?
 - How many designers have won/nom/rec in more than one category?